What is Radon?

 Radon from Water

-Where radon diffuses from soil through a slab due to concentration gradients.
+Where radon diffuses from the soil through a slab due to concentration gradients.
 This is typically a small contributor.

-This is when a building material contains uranium or radium and is brought into a building.
+Emanation is when a building material contains uranium or radium and is brought into a building.
 This is also a low contributor but deserves attention.